treyhunner/treyhunner.github.com/source/_posts/2018-05-24-how-to-make-an-iterator-in-python.markdown

 Generator expressions are to generator functions as list comprehensions are to a simple `for` loop with an append and a condition.

 Generator expressions are so similar to comprehensions, that you might even be tempted to say **generator comprehension** instead of generator expression.
-That's not technically the correct name, but if you say it everyone will know what you're talking about and I certainly won't fault you.
+That's not technically the correct name, but if you say it everyone will know what you're talking about.
-Ned Batchelder proposes that we should all [start calling generator expressions generator comprehensions][generator comprehensions] and I tend to agree that this would be a clearer name.
+Ned Batchelder actually proposed that we should all [start calling generator expressions generator comprehensions][generator comprehensions] and I tend to agree that this would be a clearer name.

 ## So what's the best way to make an iterator?